marlls1989/arv/README.md

 ## Version History

-* v1.0 - First release described in my [End of Term Project](https://bitbucket.org/marcos_sartori/qdi-riscv/src/doc/TCC_Marcos_Sartori.pdf)
+* v1.0 - First release described in my End of Term Project.

 ## Authors and License